rielm/design-resources/design-workflow.md

 # Design Workflow

-This is my usual design workflow which starts from conceptualization to creating prototype.
+This is my usual design workflow which starts from conceptualization to creating prototype or ux research (usability testing).

-### Conceptualization & Analysis
+## Conceptualization & Analysis

 This is the very foundation of every design process.
 It is were we ask the right question from our stakeholders, and collaborate with our design team.